 Welcome to Lewis and Clark County, Montana!

 Lewis and Clark County, Montana is located in the southwestern part of the state.
-The county has a land area of approximately 3,513 square miles and a population of approximately 59,302.
-The state capital and county seat is Helena.
+The County has a land area of approximately 3459 sq. miles of land and 39 sq. mile of water, and a population of approximately 2010 census @ 68,700.
+The State capital and County seat is Helena.

 Many of the County’s offices are located in the historic 1904 Federal Building, now the City-County Building.
 This building has been a popular postcard subject over the past century, and was even pictured on souvenir china.

-Established as a commission form of government in 1915, the county government is comprised of a three-member commission, each elected to staggered six-year terms.
-The current Commissioners are Mike Murray (Chairman), Andy Hunthausen and Derek Brown.
-There are seven elected county officials that serve four-year terms.
+Established as a commission form of government in 1915, the County government is comprised of a three-member commission, each elected to staggered six-year terms.
+There are seven elected County officials that serve four-year terms.

 Whether you like to hike, fish, sail, or hunt, many of these recreational activities are easily attainable the moment you step out your front door!